AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 If you would like to test this feature and provide feedback, email `Grp-cloudmanager_splitpipelines@adobe.com` using the email address associated with your Adobe ID.

 ## Bug fixes

-* In rare cases, the pipeline step was found to be running even after the pipeline was deleted. <!-- CMGR-58614 -->
+* A rare issue was corrected where pipeline steps were found to be running after the pipeline was deleted.
-* In rare instances, when customers tried to re-run the pipeline multiple times, only the first attempt functioned correctly.
+* Re-running the pipeline now works on the first attempt, correcting a rare issue where a rerun had to be started multiple times.
-* You create a full stack pipeline with the schedule step enabled, then start the deployment and proceed to the schedule step.
-After selecting any date, then waiting a few seconds, the **[!UICONTROL Now]** option was getting selected automatically, and the date was resetting to the default value. <!-- CMGR-58318 -->
+* Scheduled deployment steps for full-stack pipelines now respect the selected scheduled date and do not revert to **Now**.
-* In rare cases, performing a [copy content ](/help/using/content-copy.md#copy-content) task incorrectly displayed an *In progress* status even though it failed. <!-- CMGR-58297 -->
+* The statuses of failed copy content tasks are now properly reflected and no longer incorrectly show an `In Progress` status in rare circumstances.